mit-ll/gds2-score/README.md

 ### PyPy

 GDS2-Score can be significantly accelerated using [PyPy](https://pypy.org/), a JIT compiled version of RPython (an alterternative to CPython).
 GDS2-Score is compatable with PyPy 4.0.1.
-Other versions of PyPy are not supported at this time.
+Newer versions of PyPy, may work, but have not been tested this time.

 ### VLSI CAD Tools